Arindam-langer/NEAT-flappybird/README.md

 *   game was made from scratch
 *   it used reinforced ml
-*   to learn more please read walkthrough.txt
+*   to learn more please read the [neat-python](https://neat-python.readthedocs.io/en/latest/)
+*   fot the demo view [video-demo](https://vimeo.com/1020295693)

 <h2>🍰 Contribution Guidelines:</h2>

-solo project with inspiration from code bullet.' to use this code just copy the flappybrd.py and configfile.txt to your device and just run the flappy bird program.
+solo project with inspiration from code bullet.' to use this code just copy the flappybrd.py and configfile.txt and the images to your device and just run the flappy bird program.